 Yes you can.
 In fact, the Netherlands has a Startup Visa and innovation incentives in place to encourage you to do just that.
-Furthermore, the Amsterdam Expatcenter is at your service to streamline procedures.
-The Expatcenter is a one-stop-shop that offers a range of services to international entrepreneurs, companies and their highly skilled migrant employees, and international graduates.
+Furthermore, IN Amsterdam is at your service to streamline procedures.
+IN Amsterdam is a one-stop-shop that offers a range of services to international entrepreneurs, companies and their highly skilled migrant employees, and international graduates.

 Startup Visa - Entrepreneurs from outside of the European Union can apply for a Startup Visa: a residence permit that can be obtained from the IND.
 To be eligible for this visa you need to have a business plan for an innovative product or service and sufficient financial resources to last you a year in the Netherlands.
 Most importantly, you need to register your company at the Chamber of Commerce and find a facilitator (business mentor who is registered at Chamber of Commerce).
 DutchBasecamp can help you find your perfect mentor match.
 After one year, you may have the duration of your residence permit extended under the Dutch government’s self-employment scheme.
 Find more information about the Startup Visa.

 EU members - If you come from one of the EU Member States, the EEA (European Economic Area), or if you are a Swiss citizen, you are free to live and work on a self-employed basis in the Netherlands and do not need an entry visa or a residence permit.
 It is advisable to register with the IND, as many Dutch authorities ask for a proof of registration.
 You will also have to register at your local municipality (if you intend to stay over four months, which we imagine you do) and apply for a BSN number.
 IN Amsterdam is available to help with any of these formalities.